-Raducanu to Return at Strasbourg After Illness Layoff
+Raducanu To Return At Strasbourg After Illness Layoff

-Emma Raducanu is set to make her return to competitive tennis at the Internationaux de Strasbourg next week, ending a two-month absence caused by illness.
-The British No. 1 has been recovering from a post-viral illness since February, which forced her to withdraw from four consecutive tournaments, including the Italian Open.
+Emma Raducanu will make her return from illness at the Internationaux de Strasbourg next week, ahead of the French Open.
+The British No 1 has not played since Indian Wells in March due to a post-viral illness that first struck in February, causing her to withdraw from four consecutive events.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list